-A burn configuration file specifies the order of the tests that are run.
+A burn configuration is an XML file stored in the CMDaemon database that specifies the burn tests and the order in which they run.
 Within the burn configuration the tests are normally grouped into sequences, and several sequences typically make up a phase.
 Phases in turn are grouped in either a pre-install section or post-install section.
 A simple example of such a burn configuration could therefore look like: